The web design market is like a jungle for small businesses.

 - 30% of visitors won’t engage with a page if it doesn’t look good on their current device.

 - What percentage of websites are responsive?
-By the end of 2019, the figure will be about 90% of the active websites.
+By the end of 2019, the figure was around 90% of the active websites.

 Responsive web design (RWD) is essential for your business’s website.
 More and more people use different devices to access the Web, and your website should appeal to every one of them.
 The lack of RWD will cost you customers.